 Salmon requires less time to cook than most meats, so it’s a great choice for a quick dinner.
 And it’s easy to tell when it’s done.

-Is it pink?
+Wondering how to tell when salmon is done?
+First, ask yourself, is it pink?
 Is it beginning to flake?

 Salmon that’s cooked properly should be tender, moist and almost silky.
 Salmon that’s dry because it’s been overcooked is much less appealing to most palates.